Drug Testing & Drug Screening FAQ

 What Types of Laboratory Tests Are Used for Drug Testing?

 These are the tests used by many labs:

 - Urine – The most common kind and the only approved federally-mandated testing method.

-- Saliva – Should only be used to detect very recent drug use for accurate results.
+- Saliva – This should only be used to detect very recent drug use for accurate results.